joaopdmota/telzir/README.md

 [npm](https://www.npmjs.com) is a package manager for the JavaScript programming language.
 It is the default package manager for the JavaScript runtime environment Node.js.

-[yarn](https://yarnpkg.com) Yarn is a new package manager that replaces the existing workflow for the npm client or other package managers while remaining compatible with the npm registry.
+[yarn](https://yarnpkg.com) is a new package manager that replaces the existing workflow for the npm client or other package managers while remaining compatible with the npm registry.

 Yarn was my choice to this project, but feel comfortable to choose.
 So lets start: